 - It’s rat race out there, how do you cope with that?

-True it’s a rat race out there, But I humbly submit that Raghukul is nowhere in any such rat race rather it focusses on being superior to its former self.
-Hence, Raghukul’s race is not with others but with itself.
+True it’s a rat race out there, But I humbly submit that Raghukul Constructions is nowhere in any such rat race rather it focuses on being superior to its former self.
+Hence, Raghukul Constructions’ race is not with others but with itself.
 Unhealthy competition does not augur well for the industry and leads to vicious circles of financial hardships.